mobiedock-lmu/solar-scooter-project/Documents/SoftwareTestPlan.md

 - When they arrive, they will end the ride from the app.
 - After all is said and done, verify that the distance traveled, trip history, and any associated charges are correct.
 ## 8.5    Test Configuration Control
+Everything relevant to the Mobiedock project can be found on Github.
+The website we will soon be building is even hosted on Github pages.
+We won't be using any additional software for version control (VC), so as to prevent confusion.
+Instead, we'll have clearly defined testing modules inside the app directory - this is where the unit tests can be found.
+Anyone who wishes to try them out can clone the repository and run the Jest / Enzyme tests on their own devices or simulators.
+In terms of integration testing etc, we'll likely end up archiving old test procedures if there are major changes to the software that make major alterations to functionality.
+New tests will be labeled in kind to current version numbers so that everything is neatly grouped together.
 ## 8.6    Items Not Tested

 ### 8.6.1 Coord API Locations
 As of December 2018, The Coord API has been disabled and removed, making us unable to test specific locations of Scooters and e-Bikes.
+These locations are rumored to be made publicly available by law.
+Soon, we hope to be able to use a publicly-provided API to grab location in the same way that we were previously able to with Coord.
+Until then, this functionality can be omitted, and we'll focus on station-to-station transit.
 ### 8.6.2 Charging Dock Locations & Data
-As of February 2019, the engineering team has not created a prototype with location tracking abilities or data output that we can recieve on the software side.
+As of February 2019, the engineering team has not created a prototype with location tracking abilities or data output that we can receive on the software side.
 ## 8.7    Test Verification Matrix
 Requirement # | Element | Test Description
 :-------:|:-------:|:-----: